A Constructive Framework for Nondeterministic Automata via Time-Shared, Depth-Unrolled Feedforward Networks: Experiments

-To validate Theorem~\hyperref[theorem_1]{1} and Lemma~\hyperref[lemma_1]{1}, we evaluate whether a single-layer symbolic ReLU network correctly simulates all reachable NFA states under nondeterministic transitions.
-We disable $\epsilon$-transitions for this experiment.
-For both configurations, we generate 100 test strings per seed and compare the ReLU activation mask to the ground-truth reachable states.
+To empirically validate Proposition~\ref{PROP:BINARY-STATE-VECTOR} and Remark~\ref{REMARK:PARALLEL-PATH-TRACKING}, we test whether a symbolic binary state vector representation within a time-shared, depth-unrolled feedforward network (TS-FFN) accurately encodes all reachable NFA states at each timestep under nondeterministic transitions—without explicit path enumeration.
+To isolate the per-symbol dynamics, $\varepsilon$-transitions are disabled.
+For both experimental configurations, we instantiate a new NFA for each of five random seeds and evaluate 100 randomly generated input strings, comparing the network’s binary activation mask at the final timestep to the exact set of reachable NFA states.

-Across 5 random seeds, all runs in both configurations achieved 100\% exact match between symbolic NFA reachability and ReLU activations, with mean accuracy $1.0000$, standard deviation $0.0000$, and the 95\% confidence interval collapsing to a single point due to zero variance.
-This confirms that the symbolic ReLU construction correctly encodes nondeterministic paths as predicted.